-- Shooting on the move (continuous, fluid movement while engaging targets). - Any dropped unloaded firearm on the firing line. - Long guns that slip, fall, and break the 170°. - Violation of the 170° Safety Rule/Failure to maintain appropriate muzzle control. - Any discharge striking anything 5-10 feet from the shooter. - Returning a revolver to leather with the hammer not fully down on a spent round or empty chamber. - A cocked revolver leaving the shooters hand. - A live round left in the chamber of a long gun. - Second offense, in the same match, for "shooting out of category." - Changing location/moving with a live round under a cocked hammer or firearm with the hammer down on a live round. - Changing location with a long gun with the action closed and the hammer cocked. - Unsafe firearm handling. - Loading at other than the designated loading position or firing line. - Use of an illegal or illegally modified firearm. - Holstering or staging a revolver with the hammer down on a live round. - Sweeping anyone with an unloaded firearm. - Failure to adhere to loading and unloading procedures. - Leaving the firing line once the stage has begun for any reason. - Dry firing at the loading or unloading areas. - De-cocking a revolver, rifle, or hammered shotgun without positive direction to do so from the CRO/TO.
+- Shooting on the move (continuous, fluid movement while engaging targets). - Any dropped unloaded firearm on the firing line. - Long guns that slip, fall, and break the 170°. - Violation of the 170° Safety Rule/Failure to maintain appropriate muzzle control. - Any discharge that hits the ground or non-expendable stage prop 5-10 feet from the shooter. - Returning a revolver to leather with the hammer not fully down on a spent round or empty chamber. - A cocked revolver leaving the shooters hand. - Staging or discarding a long gun containing a live round in the chamber (once it leaves the shooter's hands). - Initially staging a long gun with the hammer cocked/action closed (once it leaves the shooter's hands). - Second offense, in the same match, for "shooting out of category." - Changing location/moving with a live round under a cocked hammer or firearm with the hammer down on a live round. - Changing location with a long gun with the action closed and the hammer cocked (exception for rifle from the loading table to the stage with no round chambered). - Unsafe firearm handling. - Loading at other than the designated loading position or firing line. - Use of an illegal or illegally modified firearm. - Holstering or staging a revolver with the hammer down on a live round. - Sweeping anyone with an unloaded firearm. - Failure to adhere to loading and unloading procedures. - Leaving the firing line once the stage has begun for any reason. - Dry firing at the loading or unloading areas. - De-cocking a revolver, rifle, or hammered shotgun to avoid penalty without positive direction to do so from the CRO/TO.